English

 Japan Society New York presentation of Extinction Ritual with Leimay Dance Company

-Silkroad Train Station Trio performances with Maeve Gilchrist, Kinan Azmeh and others
+Silkroad Train Station Trio performances with Maeve Gilchrist, Kinan Azmeh at Irish Arts Center

 Netflix’s Ultraman Rising movie soundtrack recording in Tokyo, consultant, performer